 What other monthly expenses can you reduce?
 You may realize how much fun saving money can be.

 Dig through your online statements to see where you can find subscriptions to cancel and expenses to reduce.
 For every $10 you save, give yourself $2.
 Then go out for ice cream or pie and coffee.
-Or just throw the extra money in a savings account.
+Or throw the extra money in a savings account.

 Help others

 You might be confused about how helping others can help you pay off debt faster and still have a life.
-I’ve found that when I help someone else, it takes my mind off my own troubles.
+I’ve found that when I help someone else, it takes my mind off my troubles.

-Serving others helps them and helps us too!
+Serving others helps them and helps us, too!

 If your friends have plans that you can’t afford, find a meaningful way to spend the day